Distributed computation of equilibria in misspecified convex stochastic Nash games: Introduction

-Relatively few general-purpose schemes are available for learning equilibria in the face of imperfect information.
-We consider imperfectly specified static convex stochastic Nash games whose equilibria are compactly captured by a strongly monotone stochastic variational inequality problem.
+{\bf Motivation:} This research is motivated by the absence of general-purpose distributed schemes with asymptotic convergence and rate guarantees for learning equilibria in the face of imperfect information.
 Such problems emerge from stochastic generalizations of problems arising in communication networks~\cite{alpcan03distributed,pavel06noncooperative,pan09games,yin09nash2}, signal processing~\cite{Fpang09, scutari2011joint}, and power markets~\cite{hobbs01linear}.
-In this context, we present two distributed learning schemes in which agents {\em learn their Nash strategy} while {\em correcting the misspecification} in their payoffs:\\ {(1) \bf Stochastic gradient schemes for stochastic Nash games:} {We present a set of two coupled distributed stochastic approximation schemes in which every agent makes two projected gradient updates: Every agent first updates its belief regarding the equilibrium strategy by using the sampled gradient of its payoff function and subsequently updates its belief regarding the misspecified parameter through a similar projected (stochastic) gradient update.
+Accordingly, we present two distributed learning schemes in which agents {\em learn their Nash strategy} while {\em correcting the misspecification} in their payoffs:\\ {(1) \bf Stochastic gradient schemes for stochastic Nash games:} {In Section~\ref{sec:II}, we present a distributed stochastic approximation framework in which every agent makes two projected gradient updates: Every agent first updates its belief regarding the equilibrium strategy by using the sampled gradient of its payoff function and subsequently updates its belief regarding the misspecified parameter through a similar gradient update.
 The resulting sequence of equilibrium and parameter estimates are shown to converge to their true counterparts in an almost sure sense.
-Notably, we show that the mean-squared error of the equilibrium estimates converges to zero at the optimal rate despite the presence of misspecification.}\\ {(2) \bf \us{Iterative fixed-point} schemes for stochastic Nash-Cournot games:} We refine these statements to a Cournot regime where aggregate output is unobservable and one parameter of the demand function is misspecified.
-Under a common-knowledge assumption, agents develop an estimate of aggregate output and the misspecified price function parameter by observing noisy prices.
-These estimates allow for an \us{iterative fixed-point} schemes that produces iterates that are shown to converge to the Nash-Cournot equilibrium in an almost-sure sense.
+Notably, we show that the mean-squared error of the equilibrium estimates converges to zero at the optimal rate \uss{${\cal O}(1/K)$} despite the presence of misspecification where $K$ denotes the number of gradient steps.}\\ {(2) \bf \us{Iterative fixed-point} schemes for stochastic Nash-Cournot games:} In Section~\ref{sec:br}, we consider a Cournot regime where aggregate output is unobservable and one parameter of the demand function is misspecified.
+Under common-knowledge, agents develop an estimate of aggregate output and the misspecified price function parameter by observing noisy prices.
+These estimates allow developing an {iterative fixed-point} scheme that produces iterates that are shown to converge to the Nash-Cournot equilibrium in an almost-sure sense.
 Additionally, firms learn the true parameter in an almost-sure sense.
-The result can be extended to nonlinear price functions and finite termination statements for noise-free regimes are provided.
+The result can be extended to nonlinear price functions.